 Recently, I had the opportunity to spotlight my fellow blog writer, Eric Hitch, for the Full360 blog.
-Eric is a Media and Communications major here at Del Val, and will be graduating Spring of 2022!
-He is a self-proclaimed sports fan and it was his love of sports that drove him to select Media and Communications, seeing it as the path to be able to work in the sports industry.
+Eric is a Media and Communication major here at Delaware Valley University, and will be graduating Spring of 2022!
+He is a self-proclaimed sports fan and it was his love of sports that drove him to select Media and Communication, seeing it as the path to be able to work in the sports industry.
 “We’ll see where time takes us, but that’s the dream.”

 He is currently interning at the Doylestown Township building, which is conveniently close to Delaware Valley’s campus!
 It’s one of the things that Eric likes about it – “it’s easy to get from internship, to class, to internship, to class,” he noted during our interview.
 Eric has been working with the special projects coordinator at the township to write the summer newsletter!
 It gets mailed out to all registered addresses in the Doylestown area.
 Additionally, Eric got to work with the social media team for the township to create and organize the social posts, advertisements, and events for the area.